Best free antivirus for Windows 11 – Protect your PC effectively.

 - Better performance and system optimization

-A free antivirus can be a powerful supplement to Windows’ built-in protection—especially if you often download files from the internet or visit unfamiliar sites.
+A free antivirus can be a powerful complement to Windows’ built-in protection—especially if you frequently download files from the internet or visit unfamiliar websites.

 The best free antivirus for Windows 11

-The market for free antivirus is large, and it’s easy to get lost in the options.
-Some apps provide basic malware protection, while others include extras like VPN, a password manager, and network scanning.
-We’ve selected the five best free antivirus programs for Windows 11 based on protection, ease of use, and system impact.
+The market for free antivirus is crowded, and it can be hard to navigate.
+Some apps deliver basic malware protection, while others add extras like VPN, password management, and network scanning.
+We handpicked the five best free antivirus programs for Windows 11 based on security, ease of use, and system impact.

 Here are our recommendations: